Video2BEV: Transforming Drone Videos to BEVs for Video-based Geo-localization: The UniV Dataset

 \textbf{Discussion.
-The contribution to the community.} The key difference between the UniV dataset and existing datasets~\cite{zheng_1652_mm20, lin_dataset_cvpr15, tian_dataset_cvpr17} lies in the modality expansion of videos (see~\reftab{tab:dataset}), facilitating the development of robust drone visual geo-localization.
-A single image provides limited information about the corresponding building.
-When core areas of the buildings are occluded, single-image queries can not produce reliable matching results (see~\reffig{fig:vieo_better_img}).
+The contribution to the community.} Different from existing datasets~\cite{zheng_1652_mm20, lin_dataset_cvpr15, tian_dataset_cvpr17}, the proposed UniV expands the modality from image to video (see~\reftab{tab:dataset}), facilitating the development of robust drone visual geo-localization.
+A single image provides limited information about the corresponding location.
+When core areas of the location are occluded, single-image queries can not produce reliable matching results (see~\reffig{fig:vieo_better_img}).
 In such cases, the video contains both occluded and unoccluded frames.
 One frame may contain core-area information to complement another frame and together they can provide robust and complete information required for drone visual geo-location.
 In this way, all re-implemented methods perform better when adopting video data (see~\reffig{fig:video_better_img_performance}).
 Moreover, the UniV dataset {also introduces a new real-world challenge} for drone visual geo-localization.
 The new elevation angle of $30^\circ$ is {typical} in real-world {flights}\footnote{The United States and the United Kingdom allow drone flights up to 400 feet; China restricts drones up to 120 meters.}.
 The $30^\circ$ elevation angle {faces} more occlusion cases (see~\reftab{fig:dataset}), simulating outputs of real-world drone flights.